 Becoming Sick And Mentally Unwell As A Result Of Work

-Around 83% of American workers are dealing with work-related stress, with 18% admit to going into work feeling mentally unwell, according to a study by Canada Life Group Insurance.
+Around 83% of American workers are dealing with work-related stress, with 18% admitting to going into work feeling mentally unwell, according to a study by Canada Life Group Insurance.
 Mental health stigma plays a role here since the invalidation of – and shame attached to – mental illness is what encourages people to think that anxiety and depression are not health conditions that deserve treatment and recovery.
 Becoming physically and mentally unwell as a result of work is woefully common, all around the world.
 In the UK, in 2016/17, for example, there were 526,000 cases of work-related stress, anxiety, and depression, accounting for 12.5 million lost working days in that year.

 Taking Time Off Work